 Throughout the Royal Commission’s investigation, the Archdiocese of Sydney was firmly planted in the spotlight.

-A common place to send paedophile priests whose crimes had been found out in their home states, hundreds of children were abused in Catholic Churches throughout Sydney.
+A commonplace to send paedophile priests whose crimes had been found out in their home states, hundreds of children were abused in Catholic Churches throughout Sydney.

 In the years following his relocation, two allegations against Ridsdale surfaced, including child abuse of one child in Maroubra and one in Yarra Bay.
 The victim from Yarra Bay attempted suicide in 1989.

-The Archdiocese has since continued to abuse their victims.
+The Archdiocese has since continued to abuse its victims.
 In 2002, John Ellis came forward and reported his experience with abuse involving Father Aidan Duggan in Bass Hill.
 Cardinal George Pell – then the leader of the Archdiocese – traumatised Ellis further by denying him compensation or acknowledgment of the abuse.

 In 2004, Ellis took his case to the New South Wales Supreme Court.
 Pell refused mediation and his lawyers attacked Ellis’ character during cross-examination.
 Pell succeeded in blocking Ellis’ case, creating a precedent or the “Ellis Defence” that deters victims from taking action against the Church.